Project

 Actions #3

-Updated by nicksinger about 2 years ago
+Updated by nicksinger over 2 years ago

 I can add my insights how it is done in salt: there is a "gpg renderer" which can decrypt data which is gpg encrypted.
 Of course we would need to store the secret key somewhere secure and on the host rendering our pillars (OSD).
 But everything else could be shared this way